danielgafni/dagster-ray/README.md

 - `RayRunLauncher` - a `RunLauncher` which submits Dagster runs as isolated Ray jobs (in cluster mode) to a Ray cluster.

-- `ray_executor` - an `Executor` which submits invididual Dagster steps as isolated Ray jobs (in cluster mode) to a Ray cluster.
+- `ray_executor` - an `Executor` which submits individual Dagster steps as isolated Ray jobs (in cluster mode) to a Ray cluster.

 - `PipesKubeRayJobClient`, a [Dagster Pipes](https://docs.dagster.io/concepts/dagster-pipes) client for launching and monitoring [KubeRay](https://github.com/ray-project/kuberay)'s `RayJob` CR in Kubernetes.
 Typically used with external Pythons scripts.
 Allows receiving rich logs, events and metadata from the job.